airyhq/airy/docs/docs/ui/channels.md

 <TLDR>

-Use the Channels UI to connect your sources simply and directly with a UI
+Use the Channels UI to connect your sources simply and directly with a UI.

 </TLDR>